denga/go-real-world-example/README.md

 go test -v git.homelab.lan/denga/go-real-world-example/internal/...
 ```

+### Continuous Integration

+This project uses Gitea Actions for continuous integration.
+The CI workflow automatically runs tests on push to the main branch and on pull requests.

+You can see the CI workflow configuration in the `.gitea/workflows/go-test.yml` file.

 ### API Documentation

 The OpenAPI specification is available at `/openapi.yml` when the server is running.
 You can use tools like [Swagger UI](https://swagger.io/tools/swagger-ui/) to explore the API.